JetBrains/kotlin-playground/README.md

  _code_ — current playground code.

-- `onTestPassed` — Call after all test's passed.
+- `onTestPassed` — Is called after all tests passed.
 Use for target platform `junit`.

-- `callback(targetNode, mountNode)` — Call after playground's init.
+- `callback(targetNode, mountNode)` — Is called after playground's united.
- _targetNode_ — node with plain text before playground's init.
+ _targetNode_ — node with plain text before component initialization.
  _mountNode_  — new node with runnable editor.

 ## Customizing editors